ZhdanovSergey/My-Learning-Tracker/README.md

 # My Learning Tracker

-A complete log of my machine learning skills, resources, highlights, interests, and everything to do with my learning.
+A complete log of my machine learning skills, resources, interests, and everything to do with my learning.
 It's a way to keep track, organise, and share my learning.

 ----